Rohithiwal/ar-translator/README.md

-# AR Translator
+# 📷 AR Translator

-A real-time Augmented Reality translation web app that uses your camera to detect text, translate it instantly, and overlay the translation.
-It also features a "Dictionary Mode" where tapping a word provides its definition.
+AR Translator is a real-time Augmented Reality web application that translates text from your camera feed instantly.
+It leverages Google Cloud Vision for OCR and Google Cloud Translation API for context-aware translation.

+Additionally, it features a "Smart Dictionary Mode" that provides definitions for tapped words, handling transliterations (e.g., "bhai" -> "Brother") and multi-language support seamlessly.

-🚀 Features
+# 🚀 Features

-Real-time AR Translation: Point your camera at text to see it translated instantly.
+Real-time AR Translation: Point your camera at any text to see it translated and overlaid instantly.

-Smart Dictionary: Tap any word on the screen to see its definition.
+Smart Dictionary: Tap any word on the screen to fetch its definition.

 Supports English definitions via Merriam-Webster API.

-Handles transliterated words (e.g., "bhai" -> "Brother").
+Handles transliterated words

 Provides definitions in the target language (e.g., Hindi definition for English words).

 Multi-Language Support: Supports English, Hindi, Spanish, French, and more via Google Cloud.

-Mobile Optimized: Full-screen camera view with no scrolling or black bars.
+Mobile Optimized: Full-screen, responsive camera view with no scrolling or black bars.

-Secure: Uses a backend proxy to hide API keys.
+Secure Backend: Uses a FastAPI proxy to securely manage API keys.

-🛠️ Tech Stack
+# 🛠️ Tech Stack

 Frontend: HTML5, CSS3, JavaScript (Native Camera API).

 Backend: Python, FastAPI (for API routing).

+AI/ML Services:

-AI/ML: * Google Cloud Vision API: For Optical Character Recognition (OCR).
+Google Cloud Vision API: For Optical Character Recognition (OCR).

 Google Cloud Translation API (V2/V3): For Neural Machine Translation (NMT).

 Dictionary: Merriam-Webster Collegiate Dictionary API.

+Deployment: Docker, Hugging Face Spaces, or any cloud provider (AWS/Render).

-📦 Prerequisites
+# 📦 Prerequisites

+Before running this project, ensure you have the following:

-Python 3.8+ installed.
+Python 3.10+ installed.

 Google Cloud Account with a project enabling: